Frequently Asked Questions

 – Are your slabs kiln dried?

+Yes.
+I have a large volume of wood that has been dried in my kiln.
+If it has been out for a year or more it may need to go back in the kiln for a few days to get it back down to 6-8% moisture.
 Due to the sheer volume of slabs that I cut, there is a never-ending backlog at my kiln.
-Prior to going in the kiln everything is air dried 1-2 years to bring the moisture content down to a more reasonable level.
-Caution must be used before placing a slab in a very dry environment to prevent degradation.
-Slabs need to be dried slowly.
-Customers are welcome to purchase green slabs if they have drying experience or access to a kiln.
+Prior to going in the kiln everything is air dried 1-2 years to bring the moisture content down to a more reasonable level to prevent drying defects.

 – Will you warranty your slabs against cracking or warping or other forms of degradation?